 5.4.
-Open Problems
+Open problems

 The present paper has outlined a great number of principles, techniques and tools of domain analysis & description.
 They give rise, now, to the investigation of further principles, techniques and tools as well as underlying theories.
-We list some of these "to do" items: a mathematical model of prompts; a sharpened definition of "what is a domain"; laws of description prompts; a formal understanding of domain facets [Bjø10a]; a prompt calculus for perdurants; commensurate discrete and continuous models; a study of the interplay between parts, materials and components; and specific domain theories.
+We list some of these "to do" items: (1) a mathematical model of prompts; (2) a sharpened definition of "what is a domain"; (3) laws of description prompts; (4) an understanding of domain facets [Bjø16a]; (5) a prompt calculus for perdurants; (6) commensurate discrete and continuous models [WYZ94, ZWZ13]; (7) a study of the interplay between parts, materials and components; (8) a closer study of external attributes and their variety of access forms and of biddable attributes; and (9) specific domain theories; etcetera.

 5.5.
-Tony Hoare's Summary on 'Domain Modeling'
+Tony Hoare's summary on 'domain modeling'

-In a 2006 e-mail, in response, undoubtedly to my steadfast, perhaps conceived as stubborn insistence, on domain engineering, Tony Hoare summed up his reaction to domain engineering as follows, and I quote41:

-"There are many unique contributions that can be made by domain modeling.
+In a 2006 e-mail, in response, undoubtedly to my steadfast, perhaps conceived as stubborn insistence, on domain engineering, Tony Hoare summed up his reaction to domain engineering as follows, and I quote39: "There are many unique contributions that can be made by domain modeling."

-- 1 The models describe all aspects of the real world that are relevant for any good software design in the area.
-They describe possible places to define the system boundary for any particular project. - 2 They make explicit the preconditions about the real world that have to be made in any embedded software design, especially one that is going to be formally proved. - 3 They describe the whole range of possible designs for the software, and the whole range of technologies available for its realisation. - 4 They provide a framework for a full analysis of requirements, which is wholly independent of the technology of implementation. - 5 They enumerate and analyse the decisions that must be taken earlier or later in any design project, and identify those that are independent and those that conflict.
-Late discovery of feature interactions can be avoided."
+- 1. The models describe all aspects of the real world that are relevant for any good software design in the area.
+They describe possible places to define the system boundary for any particular project. - 2.
+They make explicit the preconditions about the real world that have to be made in any embedded software design, especially one that is going to be formally proved. - 3.
+They describe the whole range of possible designs for the software, and the whole range of technologies available for its realisation.